JustinGOSSES/justingosses-website/data/authors/default.md

 - I have a soft spot for things at the intersection of metadata, natural language processing, semantic tooling, and user interfaces as technology improvements have opened up a lot of possibilities there that have yet to be built.
 - I love finding ways to use data gathered for one purpose for a completely new purpose.
 It’s like finding free money.
-- I think data visualization is vastly undervalued due to so much of the understanding we get from it happening faster than we can cognitively grasp it.
-- I think we focus too much on applying machine-learning to things humans already do fairly often and not enough thinking about tasks machine-learning would be great at that we never do, because they would be too boring or time consuming.
+- I think we focus too much on applying machine-learning to things humans already do fairly often and not enough thinking about tasks machine-learning would be great at that we never do.
 - Understanding how people interact with the analysis, tools, and products we create and how things get built or not built within the larger organizational context is more often the controlling variable on a successful product than the technical details or prediction accuracy.

 ### <a id="professional-history"></a>Professional History